adnan-kutay-yuksel/colorful-nmap/README.md

 A Python script that enhances nmap's version scanning (`-sV`) by highlighting deprecated or outdated software versions in red.
 This tool helps security professionals and system administrators quickly identify potentially vulnerable services during network scans.

+## Overview

+This tool wraps around the standard nmap command, parsing its output and applying color highlighting to make it easier to spot potentially vulnerable services at a glance.

 ![Screenshot](screenshot.png)

 ## Features